Parth-Rai/SIH_2025_Internal_Round_Submission/README.md

 ## 🚀 Problem Statement

 **Problem Statement ID: SIH25004**
-**Problem Statement Title: Image Based Recognition for cattle and buffaloes of India**
+**Problem Statement Title: Image Based Recognition for cattle and buffaloes of India.**

 ---

 ## ✨ Our Solution

-**ML-driven mobile and web application for instant cattle breed identification**
+**ML-driven mobile and web application for instant cattle breed identification.**

 ---